 “It was on my 17th birthday that I first heard – or felt – God’s voice.
 In those days, we seemed to have a happy extended family in Anathoth and I was welcome in it.
 Times are different now: no happy family, all are dead except me – the one they all hated.”

-The words of God came to Jeremiah as a fire, burning within him, and with them, his lifetime mission – a prophet to the nations.
+The words of God came to Jeremiah as a fire, burning within him, and with them, his lifetime mission – to be a prophet to the nations.
 Walk with Jeremiah as he begins his life's work.
 Share his unfolding difficulties: opposition from family, friends and the leaders of the nation.
 Join him in his struggle to understand God's ways and the value of obedience.